-Income from Contract Rebates was initially targeted to deliver a contribution of £0.055m to core operating costs in financial year 2020/21.
-It is anticipated however that this figure will be exceeded with a revised budget estimate of £0.066m being forecast.
-A number of Scotland Excel framework opportunities have been identified and are being considered for future rebate opportunities.
-The contribution from Contract Rebates to core operating costs is projected to increase over the coming years.
+Income from Contract Rebates was initially budgeted to deliver a contribution of £66k to core operating costs in financial year 2020/21.
+This figure has been exceeded, however, with £94k accruing.
+This is primarily due to a higher than anticipated use of the Janitorial Services framework by members during the COVID-19 pandemic.

+A number of Scotland Excel framework opportunities have been identified and are being considered for future rebates.
+The contribution from Contract Rebates to core operating costs during 2021/22 is budgeted at £213k.